grantwinney/blog/content/posts/6-space-related-apis-to-check-out-ahead-of-the-artemis-i-launch/index.md

 It's interesting to think how everything we use is one layer upon another, and whatever we create with those layers is a potential layer for someone else to use.
 It's true for software, and everything else we use too.

 The Curiosity rover includes a component called the [REMS](https://cab.inta-csic.es/proyectos/mision-msl-rems/) environmental station, which records the weather on Mars.
-That data's transmitted back to Earth, and the [MAAS2 API](https://maas2.apollorion.com/) uses it to display the Martian weather for any SOL (a Martian day).
+That data's transmitted back to Earth, and the MAAS2 API uses it to display the Martian weather for any SOL (a Martian day).
 Then you can use it for whatever project you dream up.

-The request is really simple, and you can try them out on their Swagger page.
-Just press "Try it out" and then "Execute".
+The request is really simple: _(there used to be a Swagger page, but it's gone)_

 ```json
 GET https://api.maas2.apollorion.com